Assignment 1: Six Degrees of Kevin Bacon

 This line places a copy of the starter files dedicated to you in your current

-is the name of the source control framework we use to
+working directory. git is the name of the source control framework we use to

 keep track of your changes and minimize the chances you lose any of your work.